Velocity modulus diffusion of self-propelled spherical and circular particles: A generalized Langevin approach: Diffusion velocity modulus

-These equations can be extended to the ASPDP model by replacing the initial values $\mathbf{v}_{\mathrm{d}}(0)$ and $\mathbf{q}(0)$ of the PBP one, Eq. (\ref{vbar}), with the equivalent propelled vectors of the internal mechanism.
-They will be identified with the subindex ``p'' for propulsion, that is, $\mathbf{v}_{\mathrm{p}}(t)$ and $\mathbf{q}_{\mathrm{\,p}}(0)$, respectively, to emphasize that the diffusion starts from the velocity and initial position of the set of OUPs describing the propulsion mechanism.
-To the author's knowledge, this diffusion model has not been addressed in the literature to date.
+These equations can be extended to the ASPDP model by replacing the initial PBP values $\mathbf{v}_{\mathrm{d}}(0)$ and $\mathbf{q}(0)$ in Eq. (\ref{vbar}) with the equivalent propulsion vectors from the internal mechanism.
+These are identified with the subscript ``p'' for propulsion, namely $\mathbf{v}_{\mathrm{p}}(t)$ and $\mathbf{q}_{\mathrm{\,p}}(0)$, to emphasize that the diffusion evolves from the velocity and position of a set of OUPs describing the propulsion mechanism.
+Accordingly, the diffusive velocity magnitude (VM) in the ASPDP model is proposed as: